Granola-Team/mina-on-chain-voting/README.md

   curl -fsSL https://get.pnpm.io/install.sh | sh -
   ```

-- If not installed, install 'libpq'.
-This is accomplish, for example, by issuing:
+- If not installed, install 'libpq' (which is required by Diesel).
+On some
+  Linux distros, this is accomplished, for example, by issuing:

   ```bash
   sudo apt-get install libpq-dev